jundalisay/superblist/content/en/superphysics/principles/chapter-07b.md

 But what is consciousness?

 "Conscious" is Latin for 'with knowing' from `con + scire`.
-The problem is that knowing is the last phase of the process of experience, as the closed loop menionted in Chapter 4.
+The problem is that knowing is the last phase of the process of experience, as the closed loop mentioned in Chapter 4.

 ## The Perceiver